Business Analytics (MS) – STEM Designated Degree Program

 program of interest.

-- Application Deadline: Rolling Admissions for Fall Admission Only.
+- Application Deadline: Rolling Admission for Fall and Spring Semesters depending on program option

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.